Yui100901/my_yolo/docs/datasets/classify/cifar10.md

 ---
 comments: true
-description: Learn about the CIFAR-10 dataset, a collection of images that are commonly used to train machine learning and computer vision algorithms.
+description: Learn about the CIFAR-10 datasets, a collection of images that are commonly used to train machine learning and computer vision algorithms.
 ---

 # CIFAR-10 Dataset